tenpy/tenpy/doc/intro_model.rst

 Obviously, these things need to be specified in TeNPy in one way or another, if we want to define a model.

 Ultimately, our goal is to run some algorithm.
-Each algorithm requires the model to be specified in a particular form.
+Each algorithm requires the model and Hamiltonian to be specified in a particular form.
+We have one class for each such required form.
 For example :mod:`~tenpy.algorithms.dmrg` requires an :class:`~tenpy.models.model.MPOModel`,
 which contains the Hamiltonian written as an :class:`~tenpy.networks.mpo.MPO`.
 On the other hand, if we want to evolve a state with :mod:`~tenpy.algorithms.tebd` we need a :class:`~tenpy.models.model.NearestNeighborModel`, in which the Hamiltonian is written in terms of two-site bond-terms to allow a Suzuki-Trotter decomposition of the time-evolution operator.

+Implmenting you own model ultimatley means to get an instance of :class:`~tenpy.models.model.MPOModel` or :class:`~tenpy.models.model.NearestNeighborModel`.
+The predefined classes in the other modules under :mod:`~tenpy.models` are subclasses of at least one of those, you will see examples later down below.

 The Hilbert space
 -----------------